ANU-Rocketry/control-panel/README.md

 # Project Overview

 The `LabJack.py` file contains a simple library used to communicate with the LabJacks themselves.
-The `LabJackFake.py` file provides a fake interface such that we can build the rest of the software without the LabJacks.
+There's a `LabJackFake` simulation class you can use as well.

 The `LJCommands.py` file contains the `Command` and `CommandString` objects, which define hollistic commands and headers respectively.
 The `Command` object ensures correctness of commands.
 This object throws errors.